 Choosing the Meat

 As for the lamb, you can invest a lot of money by getting loin or rib chops that are more tender and easy to work with.
 The shank end of a boneless leg of lamb is less expensive and just as easy to trim and cut into cubes.
 If you want to go with the least expensive cut (sirloin or shoulder chops), you will have more work to do cutting the right pieces, but it will save you money.
-Either way you go, trim off the excess fat and cut the meat into 1-inch cubes.
+Whatever cut you choose, trim off the excess fat and cut the meat into 1-inch cubes.
 The marinating and grilling will help make all these cuts equal by the time they hit the plate.

 From here the process is easy.
 With the lamb cut into 1-inch cubes, marinate it for at least 2 hours, but no more than 24 hours.
-The longer you marinate the more tender the meat will become, but after about 24 hours the flavors of the marinade will overpower the meat and the acids will begin to dissolve the meat.
+The longer you marinate, the more tender the meat will become, but after about 24 hours the flavors of the marinade will overpower the meat and the acids will begin to dissolve the meat.
 Take the meat from the marinade and thread it onto skewers.
 For Shish Kebabs, metal skewers are easier to work with and will hold more weight than bamboo.
 Start and end each kebab with meat and use the vegetables to space the meat apart.
 This helps the meat cook evenly.

-All equipment works differently, so use a meat thermometer to check for doneness at about 150 to 165 F. (65 to 75 C.) for medium rare to medium.
+All equipment works differently, so use a meat thermometer to check for doneness at about 150 to 165 F. (65 to 75 C.) for medium-rare to medium.
 Be careful not to overcook them.
 The one difference between grilling Shish Kebabs on a charcoal or gas grill is the use of the lid.
 Keep the lid off on a charcoal grill and cook only with the direct heat.
 On a gas grill, you will need to put the lid down between turning to hold in enough heat to cook them fast enough.
 The secret with grilling the perfect Shish Kebab is to get it done quickly.
 This will hold in moisture and make the meat tender.